How can you just give the baby away?!

 The child has no genetic connection to the woman who is so graciously carrying and nurturing it.
 Women who choose to become surrogates are keenly aware that the child is not their own and do so knowing that her pregnancy will produce a child for an otherwise childless person or couple.

+That said, it is important for all potential surrogacy candidates to undergo a psychological evaluation, in addition to their medical screening, to further ensure that they are emotionally and mentally healthy and prepared for this endeavor.
+Usually, the woman’s partner must also participate in this evaluation to be certain that everyone is on the same page.
 The women who pass these rigorous screenings know right from the start that the baby they are carrying belongs to the intended parents.
-The gestational carrier is not the parent so there was never a baby to give away in the first place.
+The gestational carrier is not the parent.
+There was never a baby to give away in the first place.

-Most times women make this decision after the baby is born.
-A lot of women decide to have a repeat journey after they see their intending parents hold their newborn for the very first time.
+This is also one of the most common questions for surrogate mothers!
+Most times, women make this decision after the baby is born.
+A lot of women decide to have a repeat journey after they see their future parents hold their newborn for the very first time.
 It’s a visual memory they will never forget.

-However, being a repeat surrogate is a personal decision.
-For some, it’s a single journey.
-For others, they need to do it one more time.
+However, being a repeat surrogate is still a very personal decision.
+For some, a single surrogacy journey is perfect.
+For others, they are still in good health and want to give the gift of life a second or in some cases, a third time.

 To learn more about how to become a surrogate mother in California, click HERE to submit your initial application today.